golya/timetracker/README.md

 timetracker
 ===========

-timetracker only for practising task with zotonic
+This demo site only for practising task with zotonic.